gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 # Request to Leave the Group # {#sec-leave-req}

 A group member may request to leave the OSCORE group.
-To this end, the group member sends a Group Leaving Request, as per Section 4.10 of {{I-D.ietf-ace-key-groupcomm}}.
+To this end, the group member sends a Group Leaving Request, as per {{Section 4.10 of I-D.ietf-ace-key-groupcomm}}.
 In particular, it sends a CoAP DELETE request to the endpoint /ace-group/GROUPNAME/nodes/NODENAME at the Group Manager.

-Upon receiving the Group Leaving Request, the Group Manager processes it as per Section 4.1.6.3 of {{I-D.ietf-ace-key-groupcomm}}.
+Upon receiving the Group Leaving Request, the Group Manager processes it as per {{Section 4.1.6.3 of I-D.ietf-ace-key-groupcomm}}.

 # Removal of a Group Member # {#sec-leaving}